Our Thesis

 • The first companies to enter a new export market face high setup costs: training workers, building supply chains, and finding buyers.
 The fund helps pioneer businesses overcome these barriers.

 • Export manufacturing jobs can increase a worker's productivity 5x compared to subsistence farming.
-These businesses employ thousands of workers, diffuse skills across the local economy and support large local supply chains.
+These businesses employ thousands of workers, spread skills across the local economy, and support large local supply chains.

 Workers at Tooku Garments factory in Tanzania